 This Company has been formed with the aim of undertaking the development, operation & maintenance of coal blocks at Brahmini and Chichro Patsimal in Jharkhand and integrated coal based power plants.

-MOC vide its communication dated 14.06.2011, deallocated Brahmini & Chichro-Patsimal coal blocks from the JV Company.
-MOC vide letter dated 21.06.12 has tentatively assigned these coal blocks to CIL and asked to submit the timeframe in which these blocks will be brought into production.
-NTPC as well as Ministry of Power are pursuing with MOC for withdrawal of de-allocation of these two coal blocks and restoring it to JV Company.
+MOC vide its communication dated 14.06.2011, de-allocated Brahmini & Chichro-Patsimal coal blocks from the JV Company.
+MOC vide letter dated 21.06.2012 has tentatively assigned these coal blocks to CIL and asked to submit the timeframe in which these blocks will be brought into production.
+NTPC is pursuing with the Ministry of Power for reallocation of coal blocks to the JV Company or NTPC.

 r) Anushakti Vidhyut Nigam Limited (ASHVINI)

-Ashvini has been incorporated as a Joint Venture Company between NTPC Limited (NTPC) and Nuclear Power Corporation of India Limited (NPCIL) on January 27, 2011.
+Ashvini has been incorporated as a Joint Venture Company between NTPC Limited (NTPC) and Nuclear Power Corporation of India Limited (NPCIL) on 27.01.2011.
 NPCIL and NTPC would hold 51% and 49% of the equity share capital respectively.
-The Company has been formed for the purpose of development of nuclear power projects in the country within the framework of Atomic Energy Act, 1962.
+The Company has been formed for the purpose of development of nuclear power projects in the Country within the framework of Atomic Energy Act, 1962.

-NTPC proposes to establish 2x700 MW capacity of PHWR based nuclear reactor at Hisar in Haryana subject to amendment in Atomic energy Act, 1962 and subsequent transfer of the project to the proposed JV Company.
-The amendment bill is being actively pursued by AEC for early introduction in parliament.
+The JV Company proposes to establish 2x700 MW capacity of PHWR based nuclear reactor at Hisar in Haryana subject to amendment in Atomic energy Act, 1962.

 s) Trincomalee Power Company Limited